 If you wish to be enrolled in one of our study programmes, you will be asked to submit authenticated copies of your diplomas.

 Information on recognition of diplomas for admission to Dutch universities of applied sciences can be found on the NUFFIC website.
+Don't you know the level of your diploma yet?
+Nuffic has made an overview of common diplomas from many different countries and how they compare to Dutch diplomas.
+You can use this to help you estimate your level.

 - Bachelor degree programmes

-English study programmes
+Admission to English study programmes

 For admission to our study programmes taught in English, a minimum overall band IELTS score of at least 6.0 is required.
 Besides IELTS, the equivalent TOEFL, TOEIC and Cambridge ESOL level certificates are also accepted.
 See the Code of Conduct for details.